10 Dec Blepharitis

 What causes it?

 The exact cause of blepharitis is largely unclear.
 It occurs when your natural oils and other products normally secreted by the eye and eyelids, build up on the lid surface and at the base of the eyelashes.
+In essence there are two types, anterior (outer lid margin) and posterior blepharitis.

 How do I know if I have blepharitis?